sylvieshimwauwase/Etch-a-Sketch/README.md

-in this project i am creating a pretty neat of sketchpad and an Etch-A-Sketch prohect
+in this project i am creating a pretty neat of sketchpad and an Etch-A-Sketch project